What is autism?

 It’s natural to want to know what causes autism, however it is likely that there is not one single cause.
 While genetic differences are known to cause some types of autism, the causes of autism are largely unknown.

-We do know that autism is a neurobiological difference, meaning that the brain processes information differently for people with autism, than it does for people who do not have autism.
+We do know that autism is a neurobiological difference, meaning that the brain processes information differently for autistic people, than it does for people who are not autistic.

 We also know that parenting styles do not cause a child to develop autism.